When it comes to taking events online, we truly believe that the event experience is only as good as the platform you’re using.

 Zoom allows the host to mute participants and take over their screens, making it ideal for online tutorials.
 It can also integrate with other platforms to provide the live video stream as part of more complex events.

 Great for: Events centred around discussions, such as virtual meetings, webinars and panel discussions.

 Capacity: Up to 1,000.

 Pricing: from £44 per month

-Note: Above pricing is based on an entry-level 100 person event and may vary depending on your brief.
+Note: The above prices are based on an entry-level 100 person event and may vary depending on your brief.

-So, whether you’re organising a large conference or an intimate webinar, we hope this gives you some insight into the range of virtual event platforms available.
-From creative ice breakers to audience polls and live streaming, there’s sure to be a platform that not only ticks your event’s boxes but that also takes your event’s offering to a whole new level.
+So, whether you’re organising a large virtual conference or an intimate webinar, we hope this gives you some insight into the range of virtual event platforms available.
+From creative ice breakers to audience polls and live streaming, there’s sure to be a platform that takes your event’s offering to a whole new level.